LoniQin/swift-utils/docs/networking.md

 - [ ] UDP Client
 - [ ] WebSocket Client

- ## How to use
+ ## Usage
  The two important protocol are `RequestConvertable`, `ResponseConvertable`.
-Namely objects and structs that confirms to `RequestConvertable` can convert to URLRequest type, and that confirms to `ResponseConvertable` can convert from URLResponse to that specific type.
+Namely objects and structs that confirms to `RequestConvertable` can convert to `URLRequest` type, and that confirms to `ResponseConvertable` can convert from URLResponse to that specific type.
  ### `RequestConvertable` and `ResponseConvertable`
- `RequestConvertable` can convert an object to a `URL`, and `ResponseConvertable` can convert a response Data to types that confirms to it.
+ `RequestConvertable` can convert an object to a `URLRquest`, and `ResponseConvertable` can convert a response Data to types that confirms to it.
  ```swift

  public protocol RequestConvertable {